freenet-public/graphql-monkey/README.md

 If set, GQLM will exit after the first failed request.
 Useful to fix failures step-by-step.

+### Printing (-p, --print)

+Defines what GQLM will print to the console.
+Multiple arguments may be specified.
+Possible values are:

+- `requests`: Print requests
+- `responses`: Print responses
+- `errors`: Print GraphQL errors
+- `failures`: Print requests and GraphQL errors for failed tests
+- `memory`: Print memory after all tests

+For example, `gqlm example.ts -p failures -p memory` will print failures and the data in memory after all tests.

 ### Require (-r, --require)

 Requires a Node.js module on startup.
-May be specified multiple times.
+Multiple modules may be specified.
 Useful for transpilation, e.g when using TypeScript:
 `gqlm example.ts --require ts-node/register`